TslaFinance/tsla.finance/README.md

 ## Pool v1

 Pool v1 launches at 09:00, 5 September 2020 (GMT-7).
 A total of 400,000 TSLA tokens are distributed, halved every 24 hours, and 150,000 can be mined on the first day.
-Users can get TSLA token rewards by staking JST/CRT/TAI/USDT tokens, at tsla.finance, with following supply details:
+Users can get TSLA token rewards by staking USDT/JST/CRT/TAI tokens, at tsla.finance, with following supply details:

-JST:  40%, 160,000 TSLA
+USDT:  50%, 200,000 TSLA

-CRT:  30%, 120,000 TSLA
+JST:  20%, 80,000 TSLA

-TAI:  20%, 80,000 TSLA
+CRT:  20%, 80,000 TSLA

-USDT: 10%, 40,000 TSLA
+TAI:  10%, 40,000 TSLA

 ## Pool v2

 Pool v2 launches at 09:00, 6 September 2020 (GMT-7).
-A total of 400,000 TSLA tokens are distributed, halved every 72 hours, and 250,000 can be mined in the first period.
+A total of 400,000 TSLA tokens are distributed, halved every 72 hours, and 200,000 can be mined in the first period.
 Users obtain TSLA token rewards by providing TSLA-TRX and TSLA-USDT liquidity on JustSwap, stake TSLA-TRX and TSLA-USDT tokens at tsla.finance to get TSLA as rewards.

 Please note Tronscan explorer currently is unable to show LP tokens.